NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/ATACseq/lab-atacseq-bulk.rst

 To recap, ENCFF398QLV and ENCFF363HBZ are untreated and ENCFF045OAB and ENCFF828ZPN are stimulated NK cells.

-Let's select peaks which overlap at their 50% length in both replicates (assumind we are in ``peaks``):
+Let's select peaks which overlap at their 50% length in both replicates (assumind we are in ``consensus``):

 .. code-block:: bash